Shippable/docs/sources/platform/server/install-gitlab.md

 <img src="/images/platform/server/gitlab-existing.png" alt="Installing Gitlab on the current node">

-- Select **Existing** for **State** in the **Initialize infrastructure** panel.
+- Select **Existing** for **State** in the **Control plane** panel.
 - Enter a password for the root GitLab user.
 - Enter the IP address of your GitLab instance.
 This should be an Ubuntu 14.04 machine with ports 80, 443, and 22 accessible to the other Shippable components and services.

-You will need to click the **Initialize** button after completing other sections.
+You will need to click the **Apply** button after completing other sections.
 Installation progress (initializing or initialized) will be shown on the right side of the Initialize panel.

 ## Viewing configuration

 Once GitLab is initializing, you'll be able to view the configuration and logs.
-The **Config** button for **State** will show some information about the GitLab location and configuration:

 <img src="/images/platform/admiral/admiral-gitlab-config.png" alt="GitLab config">